wavefrontHQ/docs/pages/doc/ui_chart_reference.md

 </thead>
 <tr>
 <td>Summarization</td>
 <td>Summarization method for grouping raw, reported data points, and for mapping them to displayable values.
 When displaying metrics, Wavefront determines the chart resolution and establishes an appropriate time interval as the chart's bucket size.
-We then aggregate (combine) the raw data values that are reported within each such time interval, to produce a single value to display for each bucket.
+Wavefront then aggregates (combines) the raw data values that are reported within each time interval (bucket) and produces a single value to display for each bucket.
 The chosen summarization method determines how the aggregation is performed.

 <ul>
 <li><strong>Average</strong> - Display the average (mean) of the raw data values in each bucket.</li>